meltwater/mlabs-graphql/docs/README.md

 - `getDep`: Alias for `container.resolve`.
 - `getDeps`: Function that takes a list of dependency names and resolves them as an object.
-  Additional arguments are passes to `container.resolve`.
+  Additional arguments are passed to `container.resolve`.

 #### Arguments